Beshear: GOP speakers put politics ahead of fighting virus

 Harmon told the crowd: “In 2023, the voters of Kentucky will have a chance to help Andy Beshear in the same way his policies helped many of them -- by sending him home.”

-What the Republican speakers did with those attacks is “muddy the waters in ways that give people excuses not to get vaccinated,” the governor said Monday in the interview.
+What the Republican speakers did with those attacks is “muddy the waters in ways that give people excuses not to get vaccinated,” the governor told the AP.

 “Our Constitution, our Bill of Rights protects things like freedom of speech, assembly, religion and the press," Beshear said.
 "It does not give you a right to spread a deadly virus to other people.”